Can my landlord give me a space heater instead of fixing the heat?

 Getting your landlord to turn on the heat

-You can also try to negotiate a rent abatement with your landlord for the days you spent without adequate heat, but be careful about withholding rent, which could land you in an expensive and time-consuming court battle.
+You can also try to negotiate a rent abatement with your landlord for the days you spent without adequate heat, but be careful about withholding rent, it could land you in an expensive and time-consuming court battle.

-“Tenants should be aware that non-payment of rent could prompt the landlord to file a non-payment proceeding, where the tenant would have to present evidence of the lack of heat to get an abatement,” Rozen says.
+“Tenants should be aware that non-payment of rent could prompt the landlord to file a non-payment proceeding, where the tenant would have to present evidence of the lack of heat to get an abatement,” Rozen said.

 You would have to prove that your landlord violated the warranty of habitability—a list of requirements that every landlord must provide regardless of whether it's stated in the lease.
 That includes adequate heat, safe living conditions, and a bug and mold-free apartment.